-For the purposes of this bylaw, the definition of a public facility shall include, but is not limited to: State or community owned and operated institutions and facilities, public and private schools and other educational institutions certified by the state department of education, churches and other places of worship, public and private hospitals, regional solid waste management facilities certified under 10 V.S.A. https://ehapter_chapter_159, hazardous waste management facilities for which a notice of intent to construct has been received under 10 V.S.A. <a href="https://ehapter_state.com/state.
+For the purposes of this bylaw, the definition of a public facility shall include, but is not limited to: State or community owned and operated institutions and facilities, public and private schools and other educational institutions certified by the state department of education, churches and other places of worship, public and private hospitals, regional solid waste management facilities certified under 10 V.S.A.
+Chapter 159, hazardous waste management facilities for which a notice of intent to construct has been received under 10 V.S.A. § 6606a.

-All proposed land development resulting in the construction or expansion of a public facility is subject to review and approval based on the following criteria only, provided that any regulations imposed do not have the effect of interfering with the intended functional use, as established in 24 V.S.A..
-417-§ 4413-(a):
+All proposed land development resulting in the construction or expansion of a public facility is subject to review and approval based on the following criteria only, provided that any regulations imposed do not have the effect of interfering with the intended functional use, as established in 24 V.S.A. § 4413(a):